HIGHLIGHTS

 The Honor 400, much like the Honor 200, features a flat frame — but this time, the flatness extends to both the front and back.
 This design shift makes the phone resemble the Honor 300.

-The Honor 400 is available in four color options: Desert Gold, Meteor Silver, Tidal Blue, and Midnight Black.
-However, it’s still uncertain which color options will officially launch in Nepal.
+The Honor 400 is available in four color options globally: Desert Gold, Meteor Silver, Tidal Blue, and Midnight Black.
+Unfortunately, the Meteor Silver variant is not available in Nepal.

 Display